viking-sudo-rm/StackNN/README.md

 # StackNN
-A PyTorch implementation of several differentiable datastructures for use in neural networks.
-A differentiable datastructure is a version of a conventional datastructure whose interface can be connected to a neural network.
+A PyTorch implementation of several differentiable data structures for use in neural networks.
+A differentiable data structure is a version of a conventional data structure whose interface can be connected to a neural network.
 Our stacks, queues, and dequeues are inspired by the formalism presented by [Grefenstette et al., 2015](https://arxiv.org/pdf/1506.02516.pdf).
-We also implement several different models using these datastructures and tasks that the models can be trained on.
+We also implement several different models using these structures and tasks that the models can be trained on.

 ## Contributing